johnpottergr/johnpottergr.github.io/blog/6-11-2025-crystal-knows-for-leads.md.md

 <!--truncate-->

 ## Why communication styles are so important
 Crystal Knows is somewhat dependent on the client having taken a DISC assessment.
 If they have, the software can determine whether a lead prefers bullet points or detailed explanations, formal language or casual tone, quick decisions or thoughtful pacing.
 It's like getting an inside scoop on someone.

-But this isn’t just a nice-to-have, it's what makes the difference between being ignored and being heard.
+But this isn’t just a nice-to-have, it's may make the difference between being ignored and being heard.

 It's all based on a simple premise - you should tailor your emails, calls, and outreach strategies to match the communication style of your leads.
-It's another version of 'matching', a tried and true sales strategy used in in-person meetings.
+It's another version of 'matching', a tried and true in-person sales strategy.

-Not really an earth-shattering revelation, but seemingly overlooked alot.

-Its what marketing personalization is all about.
-It turns what might otherwise be a generic pitch into something much more meaningful for the recipient.
+Understanding a potential customer is what  personalization is all about.
+It turns what might otherwise be a generic pitch into something much more meaningful.

 ## My experience with using it on LinkedIn
 I'm hardly one to get too excited about marketing tools.
 But this one was actually fun to use.